-- Leadership: AINs are usually strongly associated with their individual founders, and many lack concrete and comprehensive succession plans.
+Leadership: AINs are usually strongly associated with their individual founders, and many lack concrete and comprehensive succession plans.
 Most grew out of what were initially small gatherings with a few members.
-Over time, some AINs in SEA have gradually lost sight of their mission and leaders have faced difficulties managing operations, keeping members on course, and sourcing from a lackluster pipeline. - Time commitment: Across all currently active AINs in the research sample, having professional management is highly correlated with the level of activity that the network is engaged in.
-Interviews by the research team revealed that member-led AINs initiated by individuals who do not give their fulltime commitment to its development and growth, generally tend to falter and cease operations after three years.
+Over time, some AINs in SEA have gradually lost sight of their mission and leaders have faced difficulties managing operations, keeping members on course, and/or sourcing from a lacklustre pipeline.

+Time commitment: Across all currently active AINs in the research sample, having professional management is highly correlated with the level of activity that the network is engaged in.
+Interviews by the research team revealed that member-led AINs initiated by individuals who do not give their full-time commitment to its development and growth, generally tend to falter and cease operations after three years.
 It is a significant undertaking to run an AIN and stay relevant in such a rapidly developing environment.

-8.1.2 Member and User engagement
+8.1.2 Member and User Engagement

-- Gathering traction: Fragmented markets like Cambodia, Laos and Myanmar require strong local influencers with a credible contact base and reputation to initiate the movement and gather like-minded Angel Investors.
-A chicken-and-egg conundrum may occur in which more needs to start to validate the value of AINs but the lack of recorded successes hinders efforts.
-Additionally, the competency and support of local policy makers will largely determine if angel tax schemes to spur informal HNWIs to invest in the ecosystem are successfully implemented. - Member retention and long-term buy-in: All AINs have raised the difficulty in finding dedicated Angel Investors and other champions who commit long-term and outlast potentially unproductive investments.
+Gathering traction: Fragmented markets like Cambodia, Laos and Myanmar require strong local influencers with a credible contact base and reputation to initiate the movement and gather like-minded Angel Investors.
+A chicken-and-egg conundrum may occur in which more evidence are required to validate the relevance and value of AINs but the lack of recorded successes hinders efforts.

+Member retention and long-term buy-in: All AINs have raised the difficulty in finding dedicated Angel Investors and other champions who commit long-term and outlast potentially unproductive investments.
 HNWIs often prefer anonymity or establishing their own equity venture firms that operate with more financial predictability and rigor.
 This is a common stance amongst Angel Investors operating in informal settings or under their family foundations in countries like Indonesia and Thailand.
 AINs therefore need to elevate the key benefits of being a member, such as the freedom to pursue agendas aligned with an investor's own values, combined with the opportunity to be highly involved in dynamic, innovative enterprises.
 For example, in Singapore and Malaysia, where there are a high proportion of self-made entrepreneurs and C-level executives, AINs are in demand as a conduit to pursue these individuals' investing endeavours.

 Individual saturation and capacity: The angel investment market is still a niche one, particularly given the high market entry costs to becoming an Angel Investor.
 A sizable segment of HNWIs do not have time to take start-ups under their wing and would prefer to operate discreetly.
 There is also a limit to the number of mentees Angel Investors can feasibly be responsible for, to ensure the quality of the relationship is optimal for both parties.
-A mismatched angel-mentee relationship can lead to poor decision-making and affect business performance, and the network may take a financial and reputational hit if the relationship sours.
+A mismatched angel-mentee relationshipcan lead to poor decision-making and affect business performance, and the network may take a financial and reputational hit if the relationship sours.